isar/hive/README.md

 box.put('wingSpeed', 200);
 ```

 Updating values?
 If a particular key already exists, Hive simply updates its corresponding value.
-And yes, complex types like lists and maps?
+And complex types like lists and maps?
 They're in too!

 ```dart
 box.put('friends', ['Buzzy', 'Stinger', 'Honey']);